jasonicarter/jasonicarter.github.io/_posts/2016-05-23-Prosper-EDA-R.md

 * **ListingCreationDate**: The date the listing was created.
 * **Occupation**: The Occupation selected by the Borrower at the time they created the listing.
-* **IsBorrowerHomeowner**: A Borrower will be classified as a homowner if they have a mortgage on their credit profile or provide documentation confirming they are a homeowner.
+* **IsBorrowerHomeowner**: A Borrower will be classified as a homeowner if they have a mortgage on their credit profile or provide documentation confirming they are a homeowner.
 * **BorrowerAPR**: The Borrower's Annual Percentage Rate (APR) for the loan.
 * **BorrowerRate**: The Borrower's interest rate for this loan.
 * **Recommendations**: Number of recommendations the borrower had at the time the listing was created.